glitch-dot-cool/nowplaying/README.md

 very primitively - copy/paste a track title into `nowplaying.txt` and the application will poll it for changes. when it sees a change, it will fade out the old track title and fade in the new one. that's it.

+### how to use in OBS

+add a `Browser` media source to your scene, select `local file`, and select `nowplaying.html`. configure whatever size you want, and that's it!

 ### configuration

 there are a few things you can tweak: